New York Museums

 Additionally, there are always temporary exhibits on public transportation.

-Tickets for the New York Transit Museum cost $10 per person and can only be purchased on location.
+Tickets for the New York Transit Museum cost 10 dollars per person and can be purchased on location or on the website.

 New York of course has loads of history museums to offer as well.
 From recent history of the city to artifacts from ancient Egypt, there’s a huge selection of historical topics to choose from.